A complete guide to using an AI agent with Confluence in 2026

 The clear advantage here is complete control.
 You can build the agent exactly how you want it, tailored perfectly to your team’s way of working.
 But this path has some pretty serious drawbacks.

-For most companies, the money, time, and hassle just don’t add up, especially when other platforms can give you more power with way less effort.
+For most companies, the money, time, and effort just don't add up, especially when other platforms can give you more power with way less development effort.

 The integration approach: A smarter AI agent

-This brings us to the third option, and for most teams, the most practical one: an integrated AI agent platform.
-This route gives you the power of a custom-built solution without the headaches by connecting Confluence to all your other tools.
+This brings us to the third option, and for most teams, a very practical one: an integrated AI agent platform.
+This route gives you the power of a custom-built solution by connecting Confluence to all your other tools.

 This is where a platform like eesel AI comes in.
-It’s designed from the ground up to break down the knowledge silos that frustrate support teams, using Confluence as just one source in a much bigger, unified brain.
+It’s designed to complement the Confluence ecosystem, using Confluence as a primary source in a much bigger, unified knowledge base.

 This infographic illustrates how an integrated AI agent for Confluence like eesel AI connects to various knowledge sources beyond just Confluence to provide comprehensive answers.